 Carolina students receive one of the best public educations in the nation, thanks to visionary educators teaching in the classroom.
 But for students to enter careers as ambitious, adept and empathetic leaders, experiential learning outside of the classroom is also key.

-“This generous gift allows us to invest in the next generation of leaders in the environmental realm by funding transformational professional experiences for Carolina undergraduates,” says Michael Piehler, director of the UNC Institute for the Environment.
+“This generous gift allows us to invest in the next generation of leaders in the environmental realm by funding transformational professional experiences for Carolina undergraduates,” said Michael Piehler, director of the UNC Institute for the Environment.
 “We are grateful to Mr. Molchanov for his generosity and commitment to preparing students for environmental careers.”

 Pavel Molchanov made a $1 million gift to create an endowment that funds summer professional experiences in the environment for undergraduate students at UNC-Chapel Hill.
 The Pavel Molchanov Scholars program will provide 8-10 students per year a $5,000 stipend to pursue environmental-themed internships at regional small businesses, non-profit organizations and government agencies.
-The first cohort of Pavel Molchanov Scholars will be announced at the UNC Clean Tech Summit in February 2019.
+The first cohort of Pavel Molchanov Scholars was announced at the UNC Clean Tech Summit in February 2019.